Arthrogryposis: Foot surgeries

 Generally, foot surgery is usually reserved for patients with a walking or ambulatory potential.
 Foot surgery may also be indicated to assist brace and orthosis fitting and hence promote supported standing.
 The most common foot deformity in arthrogryposis is club feet or talipes equinovarus.
 In the early years of life the serial casting according to the Ponseti method usually yields good results.
 The Ponseti method can also be used as a first line treatment in older and more resistant cases.
 In such severe and neglected cases bony surgery in the form of foot osteotomies and arthrodesis is usually indicated.
 It is usually accompanied by soft tissue surgery in the form of release of contracted tendon and capsular structures.
 In older patients near skeletal maturity joint fusion or arthrodesis may be indicated as well.
 Less frequent patients with arthrogryposis may develop congenital vertical talus also known as rocker bottom foot.
 Similarly, congenital vertical talus is classically managed by serial casting according to the reversed Ponseti method.
 Resistant or recurrent cases may be offered an extensive soft tissue release.
 However this is fraught with risk of foot stiffness and pain in the long term.
 Talectomy or excision of the talus to give room for creation of plantigrade foot has been practiced.
 Naviculectomy or midtarsal resection arthroplasty represents a less invasive option with satisfactory short-term results.

 Prognosis

 AMC is considered non-progressive, so with proper medical treatment things can improve.
 The joint contractures will not get worse than they are at the time of birth.
-There is no way to resolve or cure AMC completely but with proper treatment most children make significant improvements in their range of motion and ability to move their limbs, which enables them to carry out daily activities and live relatively normal lives.
+There is a way to resolve or cure AMC completely but with proper treatment most children make significant improvements in their range of motion and ability to move their limbs, which enables them to carry out daily activities and live relatively normal lives.

 Therapeutic interventions that are cornerstones in the treatment of AMC include: stretching and range of motion exercises, physical, occupational and speech therapy, splinting and serial casting.
 Surgical intervention may also improve joint mobility and function.
 Other positive prognostic factors for independent walking are active hips and knees, hip flexion contractures of less than 20 degrees and knee flexion contractures of less than 15 degrees without severe scoliosis.